Hej hej!

 This is Clara from COMPUTATIONAL SOCIAL SCIENCE (aka CSS), and I would like to talk about my learning experience in this programme…what to expect in the programme and how to prepare for in it in advance.
 So, let’s dive right in!

 Let’s start with some general information about the programme.
-It’s one of the international master’s programmes (the other is ethnic and migration studies) on campus Norrköping.
+It’s one of the international master’s programmes (the others are ethnic and migration studies, intelligent transport systems and logistics*) on campus Norrköping.
 One thing that’s special about the programme is that people literally come from very different backgrounds.
 With such diverse demographics, the curriculum starts from the very basic so don’t freak out if you’ve just decided to hop from another field that’s far away from the programme 😊 However, if you have zero knowledge of either sociology, computer science or any related fields, I will highly recommend doing extra studies in either of these before the programme starts.

 The curriculum consists of both theories in sociology and technical subjects such as statistics and machine learning for social science.
 I’ve finished two of the classes (there are four in total in the first semester, and we do only two simultaneously at a time), which are STATISTICS AND DATA SCIENCE I and LOGIC OF SOCIAL INQUIRY (click here to see the full syllabus of the programme).
 For STATISTICS AND DATA SCIENCE I, it covered statistics and we had lectures and labs (sessions when you learn to use the programming language R).